CI/CD Integration Plugin

 Prerequisites:

-- Before running the tests, make sure that the application under test is already deployed with the Application Agent enabled.
+- Before running the tests, make sure that the application under test is already deployed with coverage collection enabled.

 Gradle#